- Healthy Summer Dinner Ideas for Kids

 Not sure your kids can handle it?
 Teach them to cook with the Kids Cook Real Food eCourse and see how much they can do in the kitchen!
 If your kids have already gone through the course there’s an additional SkillLab just on using the Instant Pot and slow cooker for quick dinners!

-Summer Dinner Recipes Kids Can Make
+Summer Dinner Recipes for Kids

 Here is how my kids have helped in the kitchen at different stages of development: